|New Year's Day||January, Friday 1st|

 But which day is it shuffled to?
 This can vary and is sometimes agreed upon.
 The anniversary holiday might even be shuffled to avoid landing on or near a large holiday such as Easter.

-Our politically charged Waitangi Day is on the 6th of February every year.
+Waitangi Day is on the 6th of February every year and commemorates the signing of the Treaty of Waitangi (Tiriti o Waitangi).
+It's also summer in New Zealand and a great day to head to the beach with family and celebrate.
 Waitangi day is now "Mondayised".
 If it lands on a weekend it will be celebrated on that day, and you get the following Monday off work.

 Chocolate bunny madness arrives and with it comes at least 2 days off!
 Good Friday and Easter Monday.
 For those of us in the education sector, there is often a third day off known as bonus Easter Tuesday.